MichaelXF/js-confuser/README.md

 ### `controlFlowFlattening`

-[Control-flow Flattening](https://docs.jscrambler.com/code-integrity/documentation/transformations/control-flow-flattening) obfuscates the program's control-flow by adding opaque predicates; flattening the control-flow; and adding irrelevant code clones. (`true/false/0-1`)
+⚠️ Significantly impacts performance, use sparingly!

+[Control-flow Flattening](https://docs.jscrambler.com/code-integrity/documentation/transformations/control-flow-flattening) hinders program comprehension by creating convoluted switch statements. (`true/false/0-1`)

 Use a number to control the percentage from 0 to 1.